AlwinGC/AlwinGC/README.md

 **Little bit about me**

-* 🎓 I’m currently studying Computer Programming and Analysis course at Georgian College
+* 🎓 I’ve completed my Computer Programming course at Georgian College

-* 🌱 I’m currently learning React⚛️
+* 🌱 I’m currently learning advanced concepts in Python and React.

 <!---
 AlwinGC/AlwinGC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.